 You'll then need to authorise Strava to connect to your Fitbit account.
 Once that's done you'll get a reminder of the types of data that will be shared.

 You can only have GPS-tracked activities sync from Fitbit to Strava.
 Firstly, that means that walks and general daily activity won't appear within Strava, nor will gym sessions, for example.
 It has to be a run or cycle.
-It also means that you'll either need to use a Fitbit Surge or a connected GPS-tracked activity on Fitbit Charge 2 or Fitbit Blaze.
+It also means that you'll either need to use the likes of the Ionic (which has built-in GPS) or a ConnectedGPS Fitbit like the Fitbit Versa 2.

-Historic activity also won't be uploaded automatically, so if you've got a big run logged in your Fitbit account then tough luck.
-But not so fast: you can export runs from your Fitbit web dashboard and load them into Strava.
+Historic activity also won't be uploaded automatically.
+However, you can export runs from your Fitbit web dashboard and load them into Strava.